bryanconrad/scikit-learn-gui/README.md

 # scikit-learn-demo
-This project will be a web interface for using scikit-learn, a Python machine learning toolkit.
-It will offer accounts which allow users to keep track of the models they have created and their results.
+This project will provide a GUI for using scikit-learn, a Python machine learning toolkit.
+It will allow users to select, configure, and keep track of the models they have created and their results.

+Dependencies: SciPy, scikit-learn, cerberus, tkinter